PowerShell/Community-Blog/Posts/2023/06/Measuring-Download-Time.md

 TotalMilliseconds : 816.5482
 ```

 Awesome, we now have a baseline to build our script upon.
-First thing we will change is the file,
+First thing we will change is the file.
-since we are more interested on the speed, we can use temporary files to download, that also
+Since we are more interested on the speed we can use temporary files to download.
+That also
 gives us the opportunity of cleaning up at the end.
 For this we will use a static method from
 `System.IO.Path` called `GetTempFileName`.
 Other thing we must think is on running the test a number
 of times, and calculating the average, this way we have more reliable results.